 For the past couple of months I’ve been using an awesome web analytics tool called Hotjar.
-Hotjar allows you to do lots of very useful things that I used to use multiple different tools for, an in my opinion, it does them all better too!
+Hotjar allows you to do lots of very useful things that I used multiple tools for in the past, and it can make an incredible difference to your website if you use the insights that Hojar provides wisely.

 If you need more, then the next package up is 29 euros per month and the package up from that is 89 euros per month.
 All these packages are great value for money considering how much Hotjar can help you improve your website.